RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 * In DIALECT 1, this query would be interpreted as "find `James Brown` in the `@name` field".
 * In DIALECT 2 or greater, this query will be interpreted as "find `James` in the `@name` field **AND** `Brown` in **ANY** text field.
 In other words, it would be interpreted as `(@name:James) Brown`.
-* In DIALECT 2 or greater, you can achieve the default behavior as in DIALECT 1 by updating your query to `@name:(James Brown)`.
+* In DIALECT 2 or greater, to achieve the default behavior of DIALECT 1, update your query to `@name:(James Brown)`.

 If a field modifier precedes an expression in parentheses, it applies only to the expression inside the parentheses.
 The expression should be valid for the specified field, otherwise it is skipped.